Proxy fight: What it is & how to avoid one

 Corporations are also more willing to settle proxy fights.
 While settlements aren’t necessarily “unsuccessful,” the agreement may not fully capture the shareholder’s intended impact.

-How to avoid a proxy fight
+How to avoid one

 In some instances, a proxy fight may be unavoidable.
 Many shareholders are spurred to action when company performance subsides —something that isn’t always within management’s control.